CumulusNetworks/DUE/templates/debian-package/README.md

 `due --run --build --image due-package-debian-10 --build --use-local-repo myRepo`

-The duebuild script in the container  looks for `myRepo`, fails to find it, creates it, and then accesses it, resulting in a few warnings because the repository isn't popluated.
+The duebuild script in the container  looks for `myRepo`, fails to find it, creates it, and then accesses it, resulting in a few warnings because the repository isn't populated.

 The build completes and the *.debs are put in `myRepo`